 Those wishing to secure a Saint Lucian passport through Citizenship By Investment Program must be at least 18 years of age, have no criminal record, and be in good health.
-Furthermore, in order to qualify for Citizenship in Saint Lucia, investors must fulfil one of the four following investment options.
+Furthermore, in order to qualify for Citizenship in Saint Lucia, investors must fulfill one of the four following investment options.

 Saint Lucia National Economic Fund

-Saint Lucia National Economic Fund is a fund established to receive investments of cash from the citizenship program that will be used in the funding of government sponsored projects.
+Saint Lucia National Economic Fund is a fund established to receive investments of cash from the citizenship program that will be used in the funding of government-sponsored projects.
 The Finance Minister must seek approval from Parliament for the allocation of funds for his chosen purposes.
 Once an application for citizenship through investment in the Saint Lucia National Economic Fund has been approved, an investment as follows is required:

 Real Estate Projects

 The Cabinet of Ministers will evaluate proposed real estate projects for the possibility of citizenship.

 Approved real estate projects can come under two categories: